brosie00/sas_workstation_install_config/readme.md

 # Introduction

-Any code used to deploy the client is PowerShell v5.1.
+SAS will be deployed by UNS using the Altiris installer.
+Basically, we download the entire SAS Depot of installation software, and then run the installer paired with a data file called a responsefile.
+We will also change the specific responsefile to including a path to a license file.

+The start.exe file can be called using either

  Since we are working with files in "c:\Program Files", PowerShell should be started with Admin privileges.

 ![PowerShell Illustration ](images/PowerShell.png?raw=true)